PetrovEvgeniy/Skydata-Rest-API/README.md

 - Connection to the remote database MongoDB
 - User profile logic
 - Introduction of basic CRUD operations for aircraft data
-- Filtering of information (last 3 added aircarft)
+- Custom Filtering of fetched information (last 3 added aircarft)